Vocabulary Related to Films – Genres, Useful Words & Phrases (B2–C1)

 Vocabulary Related to Films

-Types of Films
+Types of films (genres)

 Action

-Examples: Mad Max, Die Hard, James Bond films.
+Examples: Mad Max, Die Hard, James Bond films

 Adventure

-Examples: Jurassic Park, Into the Wild, Avatar.
+Examples: Jurassic Park, Into the Wild, Avatar

 Animation

-Films made using drawings, computer graphics, or stop-motion techniques.
+Films made using drawings or computer graphics.

-Examples: Zootopia, The Lion King, Shrek.
+Examples: The Lion King, Shrek, Zootopia

 Comedy

-A film designed to make you laugh.
+Films designed to make you laugh.

-Examples: A Fish Called Wanda, Mr Bean, Bridesmaids.
+Examples: Mr Bean, A Fish Called Wanda, Bridesmaids

 Crime